- What Is The Two Bucket Method To Wash Car Properly - July 2, 2021

-Car clear coat is a thick, transparent layer covering the color coat of your car’s paint.
+Clear coat is a thick, transparent layer covering the color coat of your car’s paint.
+If you have plastic bumpers or other components, this will not be covered by clear coat.
+Your plastic bumper will be vulnerable to scratches.

 Clear coat provides protection for the paint layer below, keeping the color of your car looking flawless.
 The clear coat also affects the appearance of the paint, such as glossiness.